Soliton-like solutions of the Camassa--Holm equation with variable coefficients and a small dispersion: Acknowledgement

 The authors are deeply grateful to Professor Lorenzo Brandolese (Institut Camille Jordan, Universit\'e Claude Bernard Lyon 1, Villeurbanne, France) for drawing their attention to the Camassa–Holm equation, as well as for his constant support, valuable advice throughout the research, and insightful comments on the results presented in this paper.

-The authors also sincerely thank their colleagues, Professor Anatoliy Pry\-kar\-pat\-skiy (Department of Computer Science and Telecommunication, Cracow University of Technology, Kraków, Poland, and Department of Ad\-van\-ced Mathematics, Lviv Polytechnic National University, Lviv, Ukraine) and Professor Vyacheslav Boyko (Institute of Ma\-the\-matics of NAS of Ukraine), for helpful discussions, comments, and useful remarks regarding the results of this work.
+The authors also sincerely thank their colleagues, Professor Anatoliy Pry\-kar\-pat\-skiy (Department of Computer Science and Telecommunication, Cracow University of Te\-ch\-nology, Kraków, Poland, and Department of Ad\-van\-ced Mathematics, Lviv Polytechnic National University, Lviv, Ukraine) and Professor Vyacheslav Boyko (Institute of Ma\-the\-matics of NAS of Ukraine), for helpful discussions, comments, and useful remarks regarding the results of this work.